Can I Remove Black Mold Myself?

 Is Black Mold Difficult to Remove?

 It depends!
-If you’re fighting it alone, it could feel like an uphill battle.
+It could feel like an uphill battle if you’re fighting it alone.
 If you’re struggling, don’t hesitate to ask for help.

 Are There Different Kinds of Black Mold?